Artouz: History

 Evidence of the town's history is scarce.
 Throughout time, the region that cradles modern-day Artouz has been under the rule of a plethora of peoples, e.g., ancient Middle Eastern civilisations, the Neo-Assyrian Empire, the Byzantine Empire, the Umayyad Caliphate, the Abbasid Caliphate, the Mamluk Sultanate, the Ottoman Empire, and more.

 There are historical references to a town in approximately the same location as Artouz during the Neo-Assyrian Empire.

 A system of canals constructed at the time of the Roman reign is still in use to this day to irrigate the fields in the northwestern part of Artouz.

 Artouz is believed to be the location of the New Testament event known as the Conversion of Saint Paul the Apostle.
 On his road to Damascus in pursuit of persecuting early Christians, Saul (later christened Paul) was interrupted by the ascended Jesus in the whereabouts of today's Artouz, a place called Tal Kokab (Levantine Arabic: تَل كوكَب, /'tal koː'kab/).
 The location where Jesus Christ appeared is now commemorated by an abbey named the Vision of Saint Paul the Apostle Patriarchal Monastery, which was visited by Pope John Paul II during his pilgrimage to Syria in May, 2001.

 Originally, and during the Ottoman Empire's rule, Artouz was located on a nearby mountain 2000 metres to the northwest of its present place.
 However, the destructive Near East earthquakes of 1759 reduced the little town to ruins.
 The inhabitants who survived and chose not to migrate elsewhere became displaced, and later descended from the mountains and occupied the region that is known today as Artouz.
 The region was an ideal choice because the people depended on water for their agriculture, and the Awaj river ran there after the earthquakes had altered its course.

-In 1838, Eli Smith noted Artouz as a predominantly Sunni Muslim village.
+In 1838, Eli Smith noted Artuz as being located in the Wady el-'Ajam, and being populated by Sunni Muslims.

 Artouz al-Kharaab (Levantine Arabic: عَرْطُوْز الخَرَاب, romanized: ʻArṭūz al-ḵarāb, /ʕar'tˤuːz elxa'raːb/) is a term used by the present inhabitants to refer to the remaining shambles of the old Artouz that used to exist on the nearby mountain.
 It means Artouz the Ruins, and the remnants still stand to this day.

 Most of the farms were owned by few rich families from Damascus during the Ottoman and French periods, then the land was redistributed during the presidency of Gamal Abdel Nasser.